UniPipe/openpipe/docs/1.0/language.md

 ## Concepts

 ### Pipeline
-DPL follows the data pipeline design pattern: a set of data processing elements are connected in series, where the output of one element is the input of the next one.
+DPL follows the data pipeline design pattern: a set of data processing elements connected in series, where the output of one element is the input of the next one.
 In DPL the elements are referred as **actions**, and a sequence of actions is referred as a ***segment***.
 A pipeline document is a single YAML document that contains one or more segments.

 #### Segments